Springer finally healthy and joins Blue Jays’ potent lineup

 “Last time I felt good.
 This time I feel great,” he said after completing a rehab assignment and joining the Blue Jays for the start of their two-game series in Miami.
 “I’m excited to be in the position I’m in now.
 I feel like myself.”

-Manager Charlie Montoyo put Springer fifth in the batting order and called him ”one of the best players in baseball.”
-He joins a team that was tied for the MLB lead in homers and ranked second in slugging and OPS through Monday.
+Manager Charlie Montoyo put Springer fifth in the batting order and called him “one of the best players in baseball.”
+He joins a team that ranked second in the majors in home runs and slugging through Monday.

 “That’s a good problem to have — to hit George fifth because the first four guys are doing so good,” Montoyo said.